INSTALLING A SUPERCHARGER AND INTERCOOLER ON MG MIDGET, AUSTIN HEALEY SPRITE, OR MORRIS MINOR

-Although you may use whatever filter you like (many people like the ‘80s GM inline filters), the ‘67 Midget test mule uses a '90s Subaru canister-style fuel filter and quick-release bracket ($5.00 at a salvage yard), which mounts under the bonnet for easy access, between the carburetor or throttle body (shown in these pictures) and pressure regulator.
+Although you may use whatever filter you like (many people like the ‘80s GM EFI-spec inline filters), the ‘67 Midget test mule uses a '90s Subaru canister-style, EFI-spec fuel filter and quick-release bracket ($5.00 at a salvage yard).
+This setup mounts under the bonnet for easy access, between the carburetor or throttle body (shown in these pictures) and pressure regulator.
 Here are the filter components and mounting location.
-The high pressure feed line from the boot is not yet attached in the last photo; the inlet nipple still has its plastic dust cap installed:
+The high pressure feed line from the boot is not yet attached in the last photo; the filter’s inlet nipple still has its plastic dust cap installed:

 STEP 2 - Install hi-pressure pump and swirl tank